dorkbot/Dorkbots-ObjectPool/README.md

-Dorkbots Object Pool
+Dorkbots ObjectPool
 =================

-Dorkbots Object Pool is a framework designed to cache and manage objects, minimizing the need to instantiate objects by keeping objects available for reuse.
+Dorkbots ObjectPool is a framework designed to cache and manage objects, minimizing the need to instantiate objects by keeping objects available for reuse.
 It is written in C# and works in Unity.
 It includes automatic shrinking that adjust the size of an object pool based on the need and usage of the objects.

 Author: Dayvid jones<br>
 http://www.dayvid.com<br>